agbayanim/getdata-project/CodeBook.md

 Experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, data captured was 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals, the prefix 'f' indicate frequency domain signals.

-*The way the variables are named follow the pattern of:*
+**The way the variables are named follow the pattern of:**

-1. t denotes time-domain measurements, and f denotes frequency domain signals
+1. *t* denotes time-domain measurements, and *f* denotes frequency domain signals
-2. Body denotes body acceleration signals, Gravity denotes gravity acceleration signals
+2. *Body* denotes body acceleration signals, *Gravity* denotes gravity acceleration signals
-3. Acc denotes signals from the accelerometer, Gyro denotes signals from the gyroscope
+3. *Acc* denotes signals from the accelerometer, *Gyro* denotes signals from the gyroscope
-4. Jerk denotes the jerk signals obtained, Mag denotes the magnitude of the signals calculated using the Euclidean norm.
+4. *Jerk* denotes the jerk signals obtained, *Mag* denotes the magnitude of the signals calculated using the Euclidean norm.
-5. mean denotes the estimated mean values, std denotes the estimated standard deviation values
+5. *mean* denotes the estimated mean values, *std* denotes the estimated standard deviation values
-6. X, Y, And Z are the three different axial measurements.
+6. *X*, *Y*, And *Z* are the three different axial measurements.

 *The transformations made from the original are as follows:*